2017 Philanthropy Awards

 The Juneau Community Foundation held their annual Philanthropy recognition dinner on September 21, 2017.
 The event honors outstanding local individuals and businesses who demonstrate their commitment to community philanthropy and leadership.
 Hugh and Shari Grant received the Philanthropist of the Year award and Alaska Marine Lines and AELP/Avista accepted the Philanthropic Business awards.

 Long-time residents Hugh and Shari Grant were honored for their many years of generous giving to local services such as Hospice, Foodbank, Haven House, Glory Hole, the Boy Scouts, arts and culture organizations, and special projects like the Seward Statue and the Juneau Whale.
 To further honor the Grants, and per their wishes, funds were raised for the Foundation’s Juneau Hospice Endowment Fund.
 A $50,000 challenge match was announced at the event and by the end of the festivities, $35,000 had been raised.
+The full match has since been met by many generous donors, and the Foundation’s Hospice Endowment Fund is now more than $228,000.

 Business leaders AEL&P/Avista and Alaska Marine Lines are both renowned for their generous annual giving.
 Both businesses have deep Juneau roots and their traditions of giving which started long ago, continue today through their broad financial support of Juneau’s essential nonprofit sector.
 Connie Hulbert (AEL&P) and Kevin Anderson (AML) were on hand to receive their respective business awards.
 Learn more.